-As of the 2.00.12 patch update, the commander can asset switch to any gunships, fighters or shuttles that are not part of his support assets.
+The commander can asset switch to any gunship, fighter or shuttle that is not part of his support assets.
 You have two options from here.

 Option A: use either the shuttle or vehicle and locate a fighter or gunship at the base.
 Then exit; enter the new fighter or gunship; then proceed from the next page.